bloominstituteoftechnology/User-Onboarding/README.md

 The following are stretch goals that you should attempt _after_ you meet MVP for your project:

 - [ ] Add basic styling to your form in your app.
-Make it look pretty with any styling method you choose.
 - [ ] Implement a dropdown menu in your form.
-Add a `role` value to your state and add a dropdown with different roles for your users.
 - [ ] Create 3 new inputs inside your form of your choice along with corresponding validation and error messaging
 - [ ] Add to your existing handling so that, if a user inputs their email as `waffle@syrup.com`, they receive an error message in their form that says _"That email is already taken."_